-Estimating the Demand For Quality
+Estimating the Demand for Quality

-The results of the previous section suggest fairly strongly that unit values and prices differ in important ways and that simply treating unit values as prices may yield faulty inference.
+The results of the previous section provide preliminary evidence that unit values and prices differ in important ways and that simply treating unit values as prices may yield faulty inference.
 I now turn to a more systematic study of the scope of the unit value problem.
-Using an approach that dates back to Prais and Houthakker (1955) I then estimate the expenditure elasticity of quantity for 196 different food aggregates.
+Using an approach that dates back to Prais and Houthakker (1955) I estimate the expenditure elasticity of quantity for a large number of food aggregates.
+If the expenditure elasticity of quality is significantly different from zero, then prices and unit values also differ in a statistically significant manner.